Snifi0/Sniffer/README.md

 ## WIP ##

-Ctrl C sub ghz and 2.ghz + nfc + ir + ect.
+-Ctrl C sub ghz and 2.ghz + nfc + ir + ect.
-Ctrl V to SD card for later repeating- packet monitor and more???? woah? must be a dream- and is...
+-Ctrl V to SD card for later repeating-
+-packet monitor and more????
+-woah? must be a dream- and is...
 FOR NOW!
-(This gonna take 15 million decades to make alone- if you wanna help develop msg me on discord (Snifi#4084)) Star and wait!
+(This gonna take 15 million decades to make alone- if you wanna help develop msg me on discord (Snifi#4084)) -Star and wait!

 *Gonna be diy friendly!! :D
 *cheap if lazy to make